 What can I say about Ireland?

 I first visited the eastern coast, north of Dublin, for a short business trip in November 2014.
 Although I enjoyed my time there it was not leisurely, and I had no time to really explore or immerse myself in the experience.
-Fast forward to March 2015 and I was back, on my own, for yet another business trip but this time for two weeks, which gave me an entire weekend to myself.
+Luckily, fast forward to March 2015 and I was back, on my own, for yet another business trip, but this time for two full weeks, which gave me an entire weekend to myself.

 After returning home, I started looking over my photos, tinkering with them in Lightroom (which I had only dabbled in several years prior), and for the first time I was looking at photos I took and feeling genuinely impressed.
 I remember looking at one in particular and having a bit of a sense of amazement that I had been the one to make it, and thinking to myself, "Maybe I have some talent here."
 Soon after, I bought a Canon T5i and a couple kit lenses and the rest, as they say, is history.

-I had indeed intended to head to Northern Ireland again to revisit the locations that first inspired me but after seeing the weather forecast (heavy rain and flash flooding) I made a last-minute decision to head to the southwest corner of the island instead, to Kerry.
+I had indeed intended to head to Northern Ireland to revisit the locations that first inspired me but, after seeing the weather forecast (heavy rain and flash flooding), I made a last-minute decision to head to the southwest corner of the island instead, to County Kerry.
+More specifically, to Killarney National Park.
 I wish I had more time but some of my favorite images of my photography career to-date were made on that trip.

 Image previews below are cropped; click on any preview to view the full image.